-The most immediate therapeutic significance of the present findings lies in the potential identification of a more informative feedback signal for closed-loop DBS than beta activity alone.
-When all LFP states and corresponding features were considered in a multivariate ridge regression model it was possible to predict just over 50% of the variance in patients' hemibody impairment.
+The most immediate therapeutic significance of the present findings lies in the potential identification of a more informative feedback signal for closed-loop DBS than beta activity alone.52 When all LFP states and corresponding features were considered in a multivariate Ridge regression model it was possible to predict just over 50% of the variance in patients' hemibody impairment.
 This is remarkable, and potentially valuable as feedback, regardless of whether the signals have mechanistic relevance.
 Moreover, although the strongest prediction was seen for bradykinesia and rigidity, tremor could also be predicted.
-The latter is not the case when beta power or bursts are considered alone.
+The latter is not the case when beta power or bursts are considered alone.^{3,5,13,42}

 However, several points need addressing before the tracking of the pattern of multiple LFP states can be used as feedback.
 First, it should be noted that LFP state correlations with motor impairment were shown across subjects rather than within subjects.
-However, recent studies relating beta bursts to trial-to-trial variations in motor performance make it possible that our findings will extrapolate to the individual.
-Second, until there is an online version of HMM, this technique will have to be limited to the offline identification of the most informative states and state characteristics within a given subject, so that these features can then be used to focus supervised machine learning techniques that can be applied online.
+However, recent studies relating beta bursts to trial-to-trial variations in motor performance make it possible that our findings will extrapolate to the individual.^{35,36,53} Second, until there is an online version of Hidden Markov Modelling, this technique will have to be limited to the off-line identification of the most informative states and state characteristics within a given subject, so that these features can then be used to focus supervised machine learning techniques that can be applied on-line.

-Our findings are also important in suggesting that while some LFP states might be usefully downregulated for therapeutic benefit, others could potentially be upregulated to better mimic the effect of dopaminergic therapy and improve parkinsonism.
-Current conventional DBS serves to suppress low beta activity in the STN, but also potentially beneficial activities in other frequency bands.
-The present findings therefore further motivate closed-loop DBS as this is more selective in its suppression of LFP states when it is only triggered by beta bursts, and encourage the development of phase-locked stimulation techniques that can both selectively up- and downregulate target brain states.
-55-57
+Our findings are also important in suggesting that whilst some LFP states might be usefully downregulated for therapeutic benefit, others could potentially be upregulated to better mimic the effect of dopaminergic therapy and improve parkinsonism.
+Current conventional DBS serves to suppress low beta activity in the STN, but also potentially beneficial activities in other frequency bands.54 The present findings therefore further motivate closed-loop DBS as this is more selective in its suppression of LFP states when it is only triggered by beta bursts,12 and encourage the development of phase-locked stimulation techniques that can both selectively up and down regulate target brain states.55-57